datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

     FROM summer_2000
     WHERE species_id = 'PE';

-Here the `COUNT` clause includes all five records (even those with NULL values), but the `SUM` only includes the three records with data in the `weight` field, giving us an incorrect average.
-However, our strategy *will* work if we modify the `COUNT` clause slightly:
+Here the `COUNT` function includes all five records (even those with NULL values), but the `SUM` only includes the three records with data in the `weight` field, giving us an incorrect average.
+However, our strategy *will* work if we modify the `COUNT` function slightly:

     SELECT SUM(weight), COUNT(weight), SUM(weight)/COUNT(weight)
     FROM summer_2000